-Another huge area regarding web accessibility is colors.
-Looking at the research report by the W3C communities (Web developers who make the W3C specifications).
+Another huge area regarding web accessibility is colours.
+This is dealt with in the research report by the W3C communities (Web developers who make the W3C specifications).[give reference]

-In the study, they analyze how the aspects of text customization, text and background colors can improve readability of people with dyslexia, though a different color mixes and brightness levels.
-In previous studies, it came to light that particular text and background color combinations can be beneficial for reading on the screen for those with dyslexia.
+In the study, they analyze how the aspects of text customization, text and background colours can improve readability of people with dyslexia, through different colour mixes and brightness levels.
+In previous studies, it came to light that particular text and background colour combinations can be beneficial for reading on the screen for those with dyslexia.
 [8]

-Several text customization suggestions agree that user with dyslexia prefer lower brightness and color differences among with text and background compared to the average user (British Dyslexia Association, 2012).
-To be aware that the relationship between this preference and the minimum color luminosity ratio directed by the W3C has not been studied.
+Several text customization suggestions agree that user with dyslexia prefer lower brightness and colour differences among text and background compared to the average user (British Dyslexia Association, 2012).
+To be aware that the relationship between this preference and the minimum colour luminosity ratio directed by the W3C has not been studied[rephrase].
 [10]

-In the study taken by the W3C, they tested previous recommendations and then compared them with the W3C algorithm (The W3C algorithm suggests to avoid brightness differences less than 125 and color differences less than 500).
-The tests were done on a controlled group.
-It is shown that the user performance and preferences, among the different color values across people with and without dyslexia.
+In the study taken by the W3C, they tested previous recommendations and then compared them with the W3C algorithm (The W3C algorithm suggests avoidance of brightness differences less than 125 and colour differences less than 500).
+The tests were done using a control and test group[I am guessing here but this is the usual setup in an experiment.].
+It is shown that the user performance and preferences, among the different colour values across people with and without dyslexia. [are what?]

-In the report, the areas of focus were broken by into the following area.
+In the report, the areas of focus were broken down into the following areas:

 The performance, measured in reading time.

-Preferences, represented by the percentage of the participant’s choice.
+Preferences, represented by the percentage of the participant’s choice. [unclear]

-Shorter fixations are preferred to longer ones, as according to other studies, Readers pause longer at points where processing loads are larger.
+Shorter fixations are preferred to longer ones, as according to other studies, readers pause longer at points where processing loads are larger.

-In their results, it was evident the greatest difference among groups is on the black & white pair.
-Most of the users tested who didn't have dyslexia (32.5%) preferred the color mixture and only 13.5% of people with dyslexia choose black text on white background.
+In their results, it was evident the greatest difference among groups is on the black & white pair. [what B&W pair – this has not been explained.]Most of the users tested who didn't have dyslexia (32.5%) preferred the colour mixture and only 13.5% of people with dyslexia choose black text on white background.

+[the experiments’ setups needs to be better explained.]

-The approach used for testing was so they can separate accessibility needs and personal preferences which they frequently mixed in recommendations regarding colors and readability.
+The approach used for testing was so they can separate accessibility needs and personal preferences which they frequently mixed in recommendations regarding colours and readability.

 The tests were composed of two parts: